Convergence Rates of Distributed Consensus over Cluster Networks: A Two-Time-Scale Approach: Modeling of the Cluster Network Dynamics

 In this section, we characterize the network properties and define the slow and fast states.
-Towards this goal, we denote by $N_{\alpha} = |C_{\alpha}|$ the number of nodes in cluster $\alpha$ and $\sum_{\alpha=1}^{r}N_{\alpha} = N$.
+Towards this goal, we consider the case when $G$ is divided into $r$ densely connected clusters $C_{1},C_{2},\ldots,C_{r}$ while there are sparse connections between clusters.
+Fig. \ref{fig:clusters} illustrates such a graph where $r=3$ and communications between nodes within any cluster are dense while they are sparse across different clusters.
+Next, we denote by $N_{\alpha} = |C_{\alpha}|$ the number of nodes in cluster $\alpha$ and $\sum_{\alpha=1}^{r}N_{\alpha} = N$.
 We represent the total number of internal links associated with he clusters as $M^{I}$ and the total number of external links in the external graph as $M^{E}$.
 We also note that $M^{I} + M^{E} = M$ which is the total number of links.
 The development in this section will help us to facilitate our analysis given in the next section.
 Our approach is motivated by the singular perturbation theory.
 However, we provide in this paper different formulations, relative to \cite{chow1985time} and \cite{biyik2008area} for the fast and slow dynamics.
 This results in a model that is not in the standard singularly perturbed form.
 We argue that this formulation makes it easier in studying the convergence rates of the two-time-scale behavior of distributed methods over cluster networks.
-We next define the consensus dynamics, which will be the basis for defining the slow and fast states.
+We next define the consensus dynamics of a cluster network, which will be the basis for defining the slow and fast states.